Mercury Cougar: Cougar GT (1967–1968)

 Available for both the standard Cougar and Cougar XR-7, the GT option package was developed as a sportier version of the Cougar.
 Standard was the a 390 cubic-inch "Marauder GT" V8 (320 hp) as well as upgraded suspension, larger brakes, wheels, and tires, and a low-restriction exhaust system.

 For 1967 and 1968, to commemorate the success of the model line in competition, Mercury offered the Dan Gurney Special appearance option, available on both the Standard and XR-7 models.
 In addition to a signature decal, the option package included turbine-style wheel covers and a chrome engine dress-up kit.

 To signify his association with Lincoln-Mercury, the XR7-G (G=Gurney) was introduced as an option for 1968.
 Largely a performance-oriented appearance package, the XR-7G project was assigned to Shelby Automotive, with the conversions performed at the A.O.
 Smith facility.
 Modifications included unique hood scoop, hood pins, fog lamps, tailpipe tips, special badging and wheels, and unique interior trim components.
 The option package was offered with any Cougar engine.
 A total of 619 Cougars were built with the XR7-G package.

 For 1968, the GT-E was introduced above the Cougar GT.
-Offering a racing-derived 390 hp 427 V8 (paired solely with a 3-speed automatic), the GT-E received its own badging, quad exhaust, argent lower body paint delineated by chrome trim, and a redesigned grille; power front disc brakes were standard.
+Offering a racing-derived 390 hp 427 V8 (paired solely with a 3-speed automatic), the GT-E included special badging, quad exhaust, argent lower body paint delineated by chrome trim, and a redesigned grille; power front disc brakes were standard.
 As a running change in April 1968, the 427 engine was replaced by a 428 Cobra Jet as an option, the latter was officially rated at 335 hp.
 A total of 394 GT-Es were manufactured; of which 357 were equipped with the 427 and 37 were built with the 428CJ.
 With the change to the 428CJ engine for the GT-E, the 4-speed manual transmission was also made available for the GT-E package.